Marston's, M&B expect crowds back in pubs as curbs ease

-(Reuters) -British pub operators Marston’s and Mitchells & Butlers said on Wednesday they expect to see more people at their outlets, as the easing of pandemic-led curbs encourages people to eat out after staying home for months.
+British pub operators Marston's (MARS.L) and Mitchells & Butlers (MAB.L) said on Wednesday they expect to see more people at their outlets, as the easing of pandemic-led curbs encourages people to eat out after staying home for months.

 The companies reported bigger half-yearly losses as stringent restrictions through 2020 and earlier this year severely hit pubs and restaurants.
 Outdoor dining in Britain began reopening only in April, while indoor dining and drinking resumed this week.